 Starring Romain Duris, Judith Godrèche, Audrey Tautou, Cécile de France, Kelly Reilly, Xavier de Guillebon, Kevin Bishop, Federico D'Anna, Christian Pagh, Cristina Brondo, Barnaby Metschurat, Wladimir Yordanoff, Irène Montalà, Iddo Goldberg

-or half an hour before the start of the event
+or half an hour before the event begins

 Tue., May 5, - Afternoon event